v0d1ch/serviette/README.md

-## SERVIETTE - Servant API for generating SQL from JSON
+## SERVIETTE - Yesod API for generating SQL from JSON
-API that you can use to generate SQL queries from JSON.
+API for generating SQL queries from JSON.